Services

 Phased replatforming

-• Costs:Longer program, requires discipline and validation
+• Costs:Longer program, requires validation, sequencing, and discipline

 • You own:Migration constraints and staged releases